 Just to give you all a heads up, since this month’s Daring Bakers Challenge is a British treat, I’m officially British for this entry – spelling and all.
 I’m sure my dialect will come from many different regions of England considering I’m just winging this – not to mention, I’ll probably be way, way, way off base with the slang, words etc..
 This will be HIGHLY exaggerated, so to my British blogging pals, please feel free to correct and/or laugh at me!
 Carry on, mates..and enjoy!

 Oh, what an absolute joy it was to find out that this month’s DB challenge was something we’ve been enjoying here in the UK for centuries (I think).
 The Bakewell Tart is such a favourite confection here, that many an argy-bargy will break out when one is down to the last slice!
-I cannot even begin to tell you how many a bloke has ended up on his arse for that slice!
+I cannot even begin to tell you how many blokes have ended up on their arse for that slice!
 Silly wankers, I tell you!

 First off, I’d like to pass on my gratitude to the lovely hosts of this month’s challenge for coming up with a…oh dear, I completely forgot about that silly little paragraph we must post so that the computerized little biddy can detect our entries.
 How funny would it be if I didn’t complete the challenge but pasted these words in a post by itself?
 Would I still get credit?
 Oh, mind my manners, I’m being quite a silly nutter!